Closing Your Loan

 Refinancing an existing loan is more that just about the interest rate.

-Once you’ve reviewed your estimated closing statement and agree with the charges, you’ll arrange for a time to attend your closing and sign your loan papers.
+- Once you’ve reviewed your estimated concluding statement and agree with the charges, you’ll arrange for a time to attend your concluding and sign your loan papers.

 You will need to bring a valid photo ID for identification purposes.
 If you’re going to the closing needing to pay certain closing costs, you can pay those costs with a cashier’s check or you can wire the necessary funds directly to your settlement agent.